ClementSeemann/Groupomania/README.md

 Then, do npm run serve to launch the frontend, and nodemon server.js to run the backend.

+!
+Please rename ".env.example" file into ".env" file, paste your private token key into "JWT", and paste your MongoDB connection link into "MONGO".
+Also, please create a "images" folder into the backend directory, and then place your picutres in it !

 For production, do npm run build.

 Have a good time !